Anders Thomsen (speedway rider)

-Anders Thomsen (born 1 January 1994) is an international speedway rider from Denmark and twice Danish champion.
+Anders Thomsen (born 1 January 1994) is an international speedway rider from Denmark and a triple Danish champion.

 Speedway career

 Thomsen became champion of Denmark, winning the Danish Championship in 2020.
 He rode in the second tier of British Speedway from 2013–2016, riding for Glasgow Tigers and Peterborough Panthers.
 In 2020, he won a bronze medal at the 2020 Speedway of Nations and in 2021, he won the Danish title for the second time and was awarded a permanent wildcard for the 2021 Speedway Grand Prix.

 In 2022, ten days after a serious injury in a Danish speedway meeting, Thomsen claimed his first Grand Prix victory in Gorzow, Poland, beating Martin Vaculík, Bartosz Zmarzlik, and Patryk Dudek in the final.
 He eventually finished in 14th place during the 2022 Speedway World Championship, after securing 51 points, which included winning the Gorzów Grand Prix but another injury (a broken leg in the GP Challenge curtailed his season and he was unable to compete in the final four Grand Prix events.
 Despite the latest injury Thomsen was selected as a permanent rider for the 2023 Speedway Grand Prix.
 Also in 2022, he helped SES win the 2022 Danish Super League.

+In 2023, he was part of the Danish team that won the bronze medal in the 2023 Speedway World Cup final.
+During the 2023 Latvian Grand Prix, Thomsen remarkably avoided serious injuries despite being thrown over the air fence in a crash.
+He suffered a hand injury which required an operation and he missed the final three rounds of the 2023 Speedway Grand Prix.

+In 2024, he helped Denmark reach the final of the 2024 Speedway of Nations in Manchester.
+Thomsen ended his 2024 season by qualifying for the 2025 Speedway Grand Prix by finishing second in the 2025 GP Challenge.
+In 2025 he finished 11th in the World Championship.